Shiba Inu (SHIB) Price Hits $0.0000

-Shiba Inu (SHIB) traded 0.5% higher against the US dollar during the 1 day period ending at 0:00 AM E.T. on May 24th.
-Shiba Inu has a total market cap of $14.48 billion and $537.86 million worth of Shiba Inu was traded on exchanges in the last 24 hours.
-One Shiba Inu token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last week, Shiba Inu has traded down 1.7% against the US dollar.
+Shiba Inu (SHIB) traded up 0.8% against the US dollar during the 1 day period ending at 13:00 PM Eastern on May 28th.
+One Shiba Inu token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last seven days, Shiba Inu has traded 1.1% higher against the US dollar.
+Shiba Inu has a total market cap of $15.31 billion and approximately $1.16 billion worth of Shiba Inu was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.